What is a Functional Neurological Disorder?

 The Comfort Ability Program is often recommended to adolescents with FND to jump-start their CBT treatment.
 While the Comfort Ability Program focuses primarily on chronic pain, the functional rehabilitation skills and tools taught within this program are actually quite useful for a wide range of FND symptoms.

-For more information on FND: www.fndhope.org
+For more information on FND: FNSD SIG:Resources for Patients and Families

 Image by Sanjay K.J. from Pixabay